pierroz127/family-balance/README.md

 family-balance
 ==============

-GAE-based application to monitor the budget of the Family (well, just dad &amp; mum)
+GAE-based application to monitor the budget of the Family (well, just mum &amp; dad)